 Reproduction and growth of lichen

 Lichens are extraordinarily slow-growing, and are also among the longest-lived plants.
 This applies especially to the encrusting, or crustose, lichens that grow on rocks.
-The thallus of Rhizocarpon geographicum increases about 2 centimeters in diameter over 100 years; patches found growing on rocks in the arctic regions must, by their size, be many hundreds of years old.
+The thallus of Rhizocarpon geographicum increases about 2 cm in diameter over 100 years; patches found growing on rocks in the arctic regions must, by their size, be many hundreds of years old.
 There seems no reason why they should not go on growing indefinitely.
 Although the rate of growth is very slow it is quite constant and this fact has been used to estimate minimum ages for glaciers, ancient monuments, and other objects.

-Uses of lichensLichens are of great importance in soil formation.
+Lichens are of great importance in soil formation.
 By breaking down the rock surfaces they pave the way for mosses and higher plants.
 In cold regions like the tundra they are important as food for animals such as reindeer and caribou.
-The Reindeer moss of Lapland is fruticose lichen of the genus Cladonia.
+The Reindeer moss of Lapland (Fig 4) is fruticose lichen of the genus Cladonia.

-In the epast, lichens have been a valuable source of permanent dyes but this industry has been replaced by the synthetic dyes.
+In the past, lichens have been a valuable source of permanent dyes but this industry has been replaced by the synthetic dyes.
 Litmus, the indicator used to show acidity or alkalinity in the laboratory, was originally obtained from a lichen.

-Lichens in spaceLichens are the most complex form of life known to have survived prolonged exposure to space.
-In an experiment led by Leopoldo Sancho from the Complutense University of Madrid, two species of lichen – Rhizocarpon geographicum and Xanthoria elegans – were sealed in the Foton M2 capsule and launched on a Russian Soyuz rocket on May 31, 2005, from Baikonur Cosmodrome.
+Lichens are the most complex form of life known to have survived prolonged exposure to space.
+In an experiment led by Leopoldo Sancho from the Complutense University of Madrid, two species of lichen – Rhizocarpon geographicum and Xanthoria elegans – were sealed in the Foton M2 capsule and launched on a Russian Soyuz rocket on 31 May 2005, from Baikonur Cosmodrome.
 Once in Earth orbit, the lid of the container opened and the samples were exposed to the space environment for nearly 15 days before the lid resealed and the capsule returned to Earth.
 The lichens were subjected to the vacuum of space, unshielded solar ultraviolet radiation, and temperatures ranging from –20°C on the night side of the Earth, to 20°C on the sunlit side.
 Surprisingly, they survived apparently unscathed.